umee-network/umee/docs/architecture/ADR-001-interest-stream.md

 - Requirement: Umee chain maintains `Token:Utoken` exchange rate for each token

 In this implementation, for each token type accepted by the `x/leverage` module, the Umee chain computes an "exchange rate" between the base asset and its associated uToken.
-The exchange rate starts equal to 1, and increases whenever interest accrues.
-Whenever a lender deposits or withdraws base assets for uToken, this exchange rate is used.
+The exchange rate starts equal to 1, and increases as interest accrues.
+Whenever a lender deposits or withdraws base assets for uToken, the current exchange rate is used.

 Example scenario: